Living-with-machines/ERWT/README.md

 ### Frozen corpus

 Main corpus, to be kept constant during all experiments.
-Saved in arrow format to load use:
+Saved in arrow format.
+To load the dataset use:

 ```python
 train_val_split = load_from_disk('/datadrive_2/frozen_corpus')